Palak Muchhal: 2001–2010

 Since 2000, Muchhal has travelled extensively in India and abroad for her charity show, which is billed in Hindi as "Dil Se Dil Tak" ("From heart to heart") and in English as "Save Little Hearts".
 Her younger brother, Palash, performs in the same shows with the intent of raising funds for children who have kidney ailments.
 On average, Muchhal sings around 40 songs in each show which includes popular Bollywood songs, Ghazals and Bhajans.
-Muchhal can sing in 17 different languages which includes Hindi, Sanskrit, Gujarati, Odia, Assamese, Rajasthani, Bengali, Bhojpuri, Punjabi, Marathi, Kannada, Telugu, Tamil, Sindhi and Malayalam.
+Muchhal can sing in 17 different languages which include Hindi, Sanskrit, Gujarati, Odia, Assamese, Rajasthani, Bengali, Bhojpuri, Punjabi, Marathi, Kannada, Telugu, Tamil, Sindhi and Malayalam.

-Palak was also a star at Maheboob College, Secunderabad and sang there, both Palak and Palash sang on different occasions, by this they were bought up and built their career.
+Palak was also a star at Maheboob College, Secunderabad and sang there.
+Both Palak and Palash sang on different occasions.
+By this they were brought up and built their career.

-In 2001 Muchhal, raised around one million rupees for the victims of 2001 Gujarat earthquake.
-In July 2003, Muchhal offered financial assistance through her charity funds to parents of a two-year-old Pakistani girl who had a hole in the heart.
-Muchhal's charity organisation is named as "Palak Muchhal Heart Foundation".
+In 2001, Muchhal raised around one million rupees for the victims of 2001 Gujarat earthquake.
+In July 2003, Muchhal offered financial assistance through her charity funds to the parents of a two-year-old Pakistani girl who had a hole in the heart.
+Muchhal's charity organisation is named "Palak Muchhal Heart Foundation".
 As of March 2006 this foundation had financially assisted 200 children in undergoing heart surgery.
-By the end of the year 2006 Muchhal had raised ₹1.2 crore for this foundation which were used to save lives of 234 children.
+By the end of the year 2006 Muchhal had raised ₹1.2 crore for this foundation which were used to save the lives of 234 children.
 To ensure that operations of children do not stop due to lack of money, Bhandari Hospital in Indore has allowed an overdraft of up to one million rupees to Palak Muchhal Heart Foundation.
 In 2006 Muchhal was one of the five heroic stories broadcast by Star Gold channel as part of its "Rang De Basanti Salaam" (Salute to Color of Sacrifice) initiative.
-By June 2009 Muchhal had staged 1,460 charity shows across the world which had raised ₹1.71 crore for Palak Muchhal Heart Foundation.
+By June 2009 Muchhal had staged 1,460 charity shows across the world, which had raised ₹1.71 crore for Palak Muchhal Heart Foundation.
 These funds helped to save the lives of 338 children.

 Doctors allow Muchhal to be present in the operating theatre.
 She has her own surgical gown in the hospital and when the operation takes place she chants Jain Navkar Mantra.
 Muchhal and her parents do not receive any financial benefits from the charity shows but she receives a doll for every child whose life she helps make better through her efforts.

 2011–present

-In 2011, Muchhal entered in Bollywood as professional playback singer but her efforts to help child heart patients continued.
+In 2011, Muchhal entered Bollywood as a professional playback singer but her efforts to help child heart patients continued.
 In August 2015, funds raised by her has helped to save the lives of 800 children.
 As of October 2020, she with her brother has saved 2,200 lives of children.
+As of March 8, 2024, a total of 2986 lives have been saved so far by Palak and her brother Palash.